pulumi/docs/reference/pkg/python/pulumi_packet/index.md

 <dl class="attribute">
 <dt id="pulumi_packet.Device.operating_system">
 <code class="descname">operating_system</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_packet.Device.operating_system" title="Permalink to this definition">¶</a></dt>
 <dd><p>The operating system slug.
-To find the slug, or visit [Operating Systems API docs](<a class="reference external" href="https://www.packet.net/developers/api/#operatingsystems">https://www.packet.net/developers/api/#operatingsystems</a>), set your API auth token in the top of the page and see JSON from the API response.</p>
+To find the slug, or visit <a class="reference external" href="https://www.packet.net/developers/api/#operatingsystems">Operating Systems API docs</a>, set your API auth token in the top of the page and see JSON from the API response.</p>
 </dd></dl>

 <dl class="attribute">
 <dt id="pulumi_packet.Device.plan">
 <code class="descname">plan</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_packet.Device.plan" title="Permalink to this definition">¶</a></dt>
 <dd><p>The device plan slug.
-To find the plan slug, visit [Device plans API docs](<a class="reference external" href="https://www.packet.net/developers/api/#plans">https://www.packet.net/developers/api/#plans</a>), set your auth token in the top of the page and see JSON from the API response.</p>
+To find the plan slug, visit <a class="reference external" href="https://www.packet.net/developers/api/#plans">Device plans API docs</a>, set your auth token in the top of the page and see JSON from the API response.</p>
 </dd></dl>

 <dl class="attribute">